Americanist phonetic notation: Tone and prosody

 Syllable division is CV.CV, as in IPA, and morpheme boundaries are CV-CV.

-Historical charts of 1916
+Older charts

+American Anthropological Association (1916)

 The following charts were agreed by committee of the American Anthropological Association in 1916.

 The vowel chart is based on the classification of H. Sweet.
 The high central vowels are differentiated by moving the centralizing dot to the left rather than with a cross stroke.
 IPA equivalents are given in a few cases that may not be clear.